 Friendship Children's Center is a licensed early learning provider for infants, toddlers, and preschool-aged children.
-Led by a seasoned Executive Director, the childcare program follows an inclusive curriculum, including foundational instruction for reading, writing, math, science, art and music, as well as indoor and outdoor motor skill development.
+Led by a seasoned Executive Director, the childcare program follows an inclusive curriculum, including foundational instruction for reading, writing, math, science, art, and music, as well as indoor and outdoor motor skill development.

-This is much more than just daycare.
+The Friendship Children's Center is much more than just daycare.
 At Friendship Children's Center, we offer developmentally appropriate programs and specialized curriculum for a range of ages, infants (3 months) through Pre-kindergarten (5 years).

 The Friendship Children’s Center began operation in 1989 as a non-profit organization committed to providing quality child care for families who live and work in the Friendship Heights community.
 The Children’s Center has built a reputation for offering innovative and fun educational programs for our children and has a history of community involvement.